JamoHartmann/Quality_Assessment/README.md

  # -------------------------------------------------------
- Code depend on the point cloud library \n
+ Code depend on the point cloud library

  --> QualityAssessment.h holds the functions

  Visual studio solution including all necessary depedencies: